Senate Election Rules for the Student Electorate

 8.3 Disqualification from Electorate.
 If a senator fails to satisfy the requirements for membership in the electorate during their term of office, the Senate Committee on Elections and Credentials shall determine whether the senator may remain seated.

 8.4 Change of Voting Unit.
-If a senator changes voting units after the election, the senator will continue to represent the original voting unit unless the Senate Committee on Elections and Credentials determines otherwise.
+If a senator transfers to a different voting unit after the election, the senator will continue to represent the original voting unit unless the Senate Committee on Elections and Credentials determines otherwise.